mongodb/docs/source/gridfs.rst

 Setup
 -----

-We start by creating a :py:class`~gridfs.GridFS` instance to use:
+We start by creating a :py:class:`~gridfs.GridFS` instance to use:

 .. code-block:: python